Welcome to Year 4

 In Science we will be learning

-In Computing we will be learning about Internet safety and how to create powerpoints
+In Computing we will be learning about computer networks and systems and continuing how to use PowerPoint.

-In PE we will be exploring fundamental skills and football.
-(Robin Hood also will be swimming)
+In PE we will be exploring hockey and gymnastics (Robin Hood also will be swimming until Feb.
+Then Hercules will begin swimming lessons)

 In Music we will be learning to sing and play the glockenspiel.